Studsz/emrcraft-launcher/README.md

 # emrcraft-launcher
 Made by: Sparks

 Welcome to the EMRCRAFT Installer!
-This tool is designed to help you easily install and launch EMRCRAFT, made by sparks.
+This tool is designed to help you easily install and launch EMRCRAFT, made by the EMRCraft development team.
 EMRCRAFT DISCORD SERVER: https://discord.gg/rbqwkwsqmf

 main aspects: